 The results for the single line contingency analysis when 400 MW are connected to the Pawnee substation are shown in Table 1.
 Connecting the new wind generation facility to the 230-kV bus at Pawnee without any reinforcements causes several lines in PSCo's system as well as in the TSG&T's system to overload.
 In comparing the results of the contingency analysis with the benchmark case for Area 70 (PSCo system), the Pawnee-Ft.
-Lupton 230-kV circuit, the 230-kV line from Pawnee to Story and the 115-kV line from Smoky Hill to Strasburg are significantly overloaded under contingency conditions.
+Lupton 230-kV circuit is significantly overloaded, the 230-kV line from Pawnee to Brick Center, and the 115-kV line from Smoky Hill to Strasburg would be overloaded under contingency conditions.
 For Area 73 (TSG&T), the lines around Beaver Creek would also become overloaded under certain contingencies.

-The 230-kV lines from Barr Lake to Green Valley and from Ft.
-Lupton to JL Green are also overloaded.
-However, the thermal ratings of these lines have been revised from 159 MVA to 518 MVA and from 478 MVA to 490 MVA, respectively, as per the

-Substation/Transmission Facility Equipment Rating FAC-009 list.
-These lines would no longer be overloaded because of the revised ratings.
+The 230-kV line from Barr Lake to Green Valley is also overloaded.
+However, the thermal ratings of these lines have been revised from 159 MVA to 518 MVA as per the Substation/Transmission Facility Equipment Rating FAC-009 list.
+This line would no longer be overloaded because of the revised ratings.
 While the rating of the 230-kV line from Pawnee to Ft.
-Lupton has been revised from 478 MVA to 508 MVA, that line would still be significantly overloaded with the loss of the Pawnee-Story 230-kV circuit.
+Lupton has been revised from 478 MVA to 508 MVA, that line would still be significantly overloaded with the loss of the Pawnee-Brick Center 230-kV circuit despite the revised ratings.